lewis6991/async.nvim/CONCURRENCY_MODEL.md

 The structured concurrency model rests on three fundamental rules:

+### Parents wait for children.

-**Parents wait for children.** When you create a task inside another task, the parent will not complete until all its children finish.
+When you create a task inside another task, the parent will not complete until all its children finish.
-This is automatic—you don't need to explicitly wait.
+This is automatic-you don't need to explicitly wait.
 Consider this code:

 ```lua